fmr/django-oscar/docs/source/customisation.rst

 ================

 The central aim of oscar is to provide a solid core of an e-commerce project that can be extended and customised to suit the domain at hand.
-This is acheived in several ways:
+This is achieved in several ways:

 Core models are abstract
 ------------------------